 Should I Have Surgery?

 In the past, it was very common to have meniscus surgery to fix a tear.
 The idea was to snip off the torn cartilage so it wouldn’t bother you anymore.
 However, recent medical studies show that physical therapy works just as well as surgery.
-Plus, meniscus surgery increases your chances of needing a knee replacement in the future.
+Plus, meniscus surgery also increases your chances of needing a knee replacement in the future.

 One study even showed that sham surgery was just as effective as real surgery.
-The study had one group of people undergo actual meniscus repair surgery.
+The study had one group of people also undergo actual meniscus repair surgery.
 The other group only had their skin cut to make it look like they had surgery.
-Both groups had similar long-term outcomes, meaning that meniscus surgery may not do much at all.
+Both groups had similar long-term outcomes, meaning that meniscus surgery may indeed not do much at all.

 At this time, the current advice is to have surgery only for very severe tears that may happen in competitive sports.
 People who have severe pain with no relief from other treatments might also consider surgical options.